tomrndom/osf-website/src/pages/about/openinfra-live.md

 title: OpenInfra Live
 subTitle: Conversations around all things open infrastructure
 footer:
-  title: "Join the OpenInfra Foundation "
+  title: ""
-  subTitle: "Learn how you can get involved in initiatives around open
+  subTitle: "Join the OpenInfra Foundation to learn how you can get involved in
-    infrastructure.
+    initiatives around open infrastructure.
 If you’d like to host an OpenInfra Live episode, share your ideas! "
-  buttonText: JOIN US
+  buttonText: JOIN
   button: https://openinfra.dev/join/
   display: true
 ---